mm80843/T3.5/docs/Article/PBN__Article_113.md

 # __Mobility Behaviour in View of the Impact of the COVID-19 Pandemic—Public Transport Users in Gdansk Case Study__

-## Summary of the article
+## Short summary of the article

-The COVID-19 pandemic has had a big impact on how people travel.
-Governments have put restrictions in place, like limiting the number of people on buses and trains, to keep everyone safe.
-As a result, many people have stopped using public transport and instead started using their own cars or bikes.
-This has made it harder for public transport companies to make money.
-People are also feeling less safe using public transport because they are worried about getting sick.
-In a survey, many people said they plan to continue avoiding public transport even after the pandemic is over.
-It will be important for cities to make public transport safe and comfortable again so that people feel more confident using it in the future.
+This research abstract summarizes a study that investigated the effects of the COVID-19 pandemic on mobility behaviors, specifically focusing on public transport users.
+The study was conducted in the city of Gdańsk, Poland.
+The findings showed that the pandemic had a significant impact on mobility behaviors, with a decrease in the use of public transport and an increase in the use of private vehicles and active modes of transport.
+Factors such as fear of infection, switch to online work and learning, and a lack of alternative modes of transport contributed to the decline in public transport use.
+The study also found that the feeling of comfort and safety in public transport during the pandemic influenced passengers' willingness to return to using public transport after the pandemic.
+The findings highlight the need for policies and measures that prioritize the safety and comfort of public transport users to encourage their return to using public transport in the future.

+## Year of publication

+2021

 ## Title of the article